fl97-mo/Level-1-Python-Beginner-Guide/README.md

 ### **01_Basics**
 - `HelloWorld.py`: A simple script used to test GitHub settings and print "Hello, World!"
+- `variables.py`: What is a variable, how do I use it?
+  - Assigning values to variables of different data types (strings, integers, floats, booleans).
+  - Reassigning variables and changing their values or types throughout the code.
+  - Assigning multiple variables in one line.
+  - Checking the type of a variable using `type()`.
 ### **02_Control_Structures**
 - TBC